fleek-network/fleek-network-docs/blog/bloom-and-cuckoo.md

 ## Conclusion
 We examined whether Counting Bloom filters or Cuckoo filters are more suitable for summarizing caches on Fleek Network.
 Cuckoo filters are more space-efficient, especially for lower false positive rates.
 Bloom filters have a slightly better insertion and lookup performance for the implementations we tested.
-Both filters can be adapted to dynamically grow and shrink in size as needed.
+Both filters can be adapted to grow and shrink in size dynamically.
 Since the difference in insertion and lookup performance is negligible while Cuckoo filters are significantly more space-efficient, we favor Cuckoo filters for our use case.

 ### References